Junkers Ju 87: Kursk and decline; 1943

 In the wake of the defeat at Kursk, Ju 87s played a vital defensive role on the southern wing of the Eastern Front.
 To combat the Luftwaffe, the Soviets could deploy 3,000 fighter aircraft.
 As a result, the Stukas suffered heavily.
 SG 77 lost 30 Ju 87s in August 1943 as did SG 2 Immelmann, which also reported the loss of 30 aircraft in combat operations.
 Despite these losses, Ju 87s helped the XXIX Army Corps break out of an encirclement near the Sea of Azov.
 The Battle of Kiev also included substantial use of the Ju 87 units, although again, unsuccessful in stemming the advances.
 Stuka units were with the loss of air superiority, becoming vulnerable on the ground as well.
 Some Stuka aces were lost this way.
 In the aftermath of Kursk, Stuka strength fell to 184 aircraft in total.
-This was well below 50 percent of the required strength.
+This was well below 50 per cent of the required strength.
 On 18 October 1943, StG 1, 2, 3, 5 and 77 were renamed Schlachtgeschwader (SG) wings, reflecting their ground-attack role, as these combat wings were now also using ground-attack aircraft, such as the Fw 190F-series aircraft.
 The Luftwaffe's dive-bomber units had ceased to exist.

 A few Ju 87s were also retained for anti-shipping operations in the Black Sea, a role it had proved successful in when operating in the Mediterranean.
 In October 1943, this became evident again when StG 3 carried out several attacks against the Soviet Black Sea Fleet.
-On 6 October 1943 the most powerful flotilla in the fleet comprising the Leningrad class destroyers Kharkov, Besposhchadny and Sposobny were caught and sunk by dive-bombing.
+On 6 October 1943 the most powerful flotilla in the fleet comprising the destroyer leader Kharkov, and the destroyers Besposhchadny and Sposobny were sunk.
 After the disaster, Josef Stalin decreed that no more ships were to pass within range of German aircraft without his personal permission.